Evesham Branch was set up in 1982 in premises at the rear of a veterinary surgery in the centre of Evesham.

 The rescue is funded by donations and fund raising efforts only.
 Our monthly vets’ bill can be anything from £1500 - £2500.
 Food is also a major expense along with heating in the winter months.

 This is a very brief view of our rescue.
 We are always very happy to see visitors whether they have come to offer a home to one of the animals or just to look round.
-It is best to ring us first on Evesham 833343 to make an appointment.
+It is best to ring us first on 01386 833343 to find out what cats or kittens we have available.

 How you can help